DDlabAU/matrix/README.md

 matrix
 ======

-5 8x8 LED matrixes from [Linksprite](http://linksprite.com/wiki/index.php5?title=LED_Matrix_Kit) coupled in series, writing some sample text.
+5 8x8 LED matrixes in series, controlled by an arduinoProMicro displays variable text depending on day/time determined by an RTCmodule on a seperate proMicro

+The 8x8 LED matrixes are from [Linksprite](http://linksprite.com/wiki/index.php5?title=LED_Matrix_Kit)

 Components
 ==========